COVID-19 Regulatory Developments Impacting Technology Use in Clinical Trials

 Now is as good of a time as any to have a conversation with our clients.
 Global Compliance and Strategy (GCS) is leading an effort within Medidata to create a customer facing statement related to these recent regulatory developments and how Medidata may be able to assist.
 Please reach out to Philip Coran (email@example.com) or Ari Feldman (firstname.lastname@example.org) if you have questions or would like to contribute.

-FDA (US): The US FDA issued emergency guidance (FDA Guidance on Conduct of Clinical Trials of Medical Products during COVID-19 Pandemic) on March 18 followed by an amended guidance on March 27 (with a FAQ) and April 2 and updated again April 16 to address the current challenges to trial processes.
+FDA (US): The US FDA issued emergency guidance (FDA Guidance on Conduct of Clinical Trials of Medical Products during COVID-19 Pandemic) on March 18 followed by an amended guidance on March 27 (with a FAQ) and April 2, April 16, May 11, June 3, and July 2nd to address the current challenges to trial processes.
 Among many points the FDA calls for, using alternate methods to study conduct are highlighted:

 Since trial participants may not be able to come to the investigational site for protocol specified visits, sponsors should evaluate whether alternative methods for safety assessments (e.g., phone contact, virtual visit, alternative location for assessment, including local labs or imaging centers) could be implemented when necessary and feasible, and would be sufficient to assure the safety of trial participants.
 Sponsors should determine if in-person visits are necessary to fully assure the safety of trial participants (for example to carry out procedures necessary to assess safety or the safe use of the investigational product appropriately)...